 As you can glean from just that one example, a lot more than profits is often on the line when a part is manufactured.
 This gets back to the importance of implementing quality control through part inspection as an essential manufacturing process to not only detect possible defective parts before they leave the manufacturer, but just as important, as a way to prevent/eliminate potential issues when the part is actually being used.

-At Laser Light Technologies, we consider both of these factors mission critical for every part we laser micromanufacture.
+That being said, at Laser Light Technologies, we consider the factors like implementing quality control mission, critical for every part we laser micro manufacture.
 This is one key reason why we place so much emphasis on our part inspection capabilities as a method to ensure quality control for our clients and the customers they serve.

 Just how serious we take part perfection is evident in our ISO 13485:2003 certification.
 It represents that we have systems in place to ensure the manufacturing quality of medical devices.
 In addition, we even have iso 9001:2008 certification.
 This reflects we have met stringent and demanding requirements for a quality management system and have the proven ability to consistently provide a part that meets customer and applicable statutory and regulatory requirements.

 These are all certifications we earned, in part, because of all the quality assurances we have in place such as our part inspection capabilities.
 This basically ensures that when a part leaves our laser micromanufacturing facility it functions flawlessly.
 For our clients that is the essential reassurance they demand since the laser micromachined parts we manufacture for them range from precision life-saving medical devices such as stents, to microelectronics for aviation and computers where tolerances are stringent, exacting and demanding.
 Failure here isn’t an option.

 Part inspection: seeing the overall big picture in the smallest details.